TristanBeucher/tristanbeucher.github.io/_posts/2025-11-27-Estimating-Regime-Switching-Models-for-Electricity-Prices.md

 IMAGE

-I've already shared a Linkedin post about the co-simulation of gas and CO2scenarios.
+I've already shared a [Linkedin post](https://www.linkedin.com/posts/tristanbeucher_co-simulating-gas-and-co2-scenarios-activity-7391742121973694465-37SA?utm_source=share&utm_medium=member_desktop&rcm=ACoAACCU3acBQq8Y387LjTXIf5N-KEwhLCNwVZU) about the co-simulation of gas and CO2 scenarios.
 I'm now focusing on generating power prices based on fundamental variables such as gas and CO2 prices and weather.
 My first idea was to use an Machine Learning model to derive prices from these inputs.
 Thanks to the scenarios I've created to simulate the level of these